-- Noise cancelling headphones - If your family enjoys hobbies with lots of volume, such as motorcar racing, you’ve probably already invested in custom noise-cancelling headphones for your children.
+Noise canceling headphones - If your family enjoys hobbies with lots of volume, such as motorcar racing, you’ve probably already invested in custom noise-canceling headphones for your children.
 Prices range anywhere from $4 to more than $1,000 depending upon the manufacturer and desired features.

 Earplugs - Inexpensive, disposable foam earplugs are readily available at local drugstores and easy to tuck inside a suitcase, purse or car console.
 Pick up a few packages the next time you’re out so you’ll have plenty on hand for all your summertime fun -- and in case you find yourself in an environment where decibel levels are unexpectedly high.

 Parental control devices - Now is a good time to explore options available to you on your child’s personal electronic devices.
 All mobile devices made by Apple have parental restrictions available and the Google Play store has apps to limit volume on Android devices.
 Many of today’s televisions and computers have similar features, too.
 Just check the online manuals for details.

 Good role models - Children are great mimics so when they see their parents wearing hearing protection, listening to personal electronic devices at a safe volume or carefully drying their ears after a swim, they’re more likely to follow suit.